lsst-dm/dmtn-308/index.rst

 - No existing data ingestion tools exist for BigQuery, as it is not compatible with the existing software.
 - A significant amount of development effort would be required to implement this functionality.
-   - This might take a much different form that the existing tools, as BigQuery is a fully managed service and does not support the same operations as a traditional database.
-   - For instance, data in Parquet format dumped from the APDB might be loaded into Google Cloud Storage, triggering an ETL process that loaded the data, rather than utilizing direct streaming operations as in the current implementation.
+   - One option would be uploading Parquet files to Google Cloud Storage (GCS) where they could then be ingested by using a BigQuery API.
-- Not having these tools available would be a significant initial roadblock in implementing the PPDB on BigQuery.
+- Not having these tools available would be a significant initial roadblock in implementing the PPDB on BigQuery, but it is likely surmountable given enough development effort.

 Ecosystem and Community
 -----------------------